 The Young Women’s Leadership Schools (TYWLS) are public secondary schools for grades 6–12 that promote high-quality student learning opportunities in and out of the classroom.
-Our schools provide a single-sex educational choice for students from predominately low-income communities who are often the first generation in their families to attend college.
+Our schools provide a single-sex educational choice for students from predominately underserved communities who are often the first in their families to attend college.
 Students are admitted based on their interest in and commitment to obtaining a single-sex college preparatory education.
 TYWLS are open to girls of all academic abilities.

 HOW WE SUPPORT OUR SCHOOLS